firstdraft/appdev-lessons/lessons/float.md

 1235551234.to_s(:phone, { :area_code => true, :extension => 555 }) # => (123) 555-1234 x 555
 ```

 [^Hash]: A `Hash` is another Class is Ruby that.
 See the [Hash chapter](#hash-chapter).
-In this case, just be aware that this kind of formatting is possible and easy to do in a Rails application.
+Until you read that chapter, just be aware that this kind of formatting is possible and easy to do in a Rails application.

 ##### Currency {-}